Kong/kubernetes-ingress-controller/docs/api-reference.md

 TCPIngress is the Schema for the tcpingresses API.
-The Ingress resource in Kubernetes is HTTP-only.
-This custom resource is modeled similar to the Ingress resource but for TCP and TLS SNI based routing purposes.

 <!-- tcp_ingress description placeholder -->